udayvirsingh/sheetjs-wooXML/README.md

 Fork of Sheetjs.
 For use with an comercial license only.
 Please consult the attached LICENSE file for details.
 All rights not explicitly granted are reserved by the Author.

-Sheetjs was originall release under the Apache 2.0 License and All rights not explicitly granted under Apache 2.0 are reserved by the Original Author
+Sheetjs was originally released under the Apache 2.0 License and All rights not explicitly granted under Apache 2.0 are reserved by the Original Author